AdobeDocs/pass.en/help/authentication/tve-dashboard-environments.md

 ### Prequal Staging

-* Validate new, unreleased features of the Adobe Authentication server using MVPD's staging endpoints.
+* Validate new, unreleased features of the Adobe Pass Authentication server using MVPD's staging endpoints.
 * Primarily used by Adobe Authentication product team for adding and validating new MVPD integrations.

 ### Prequal Production